 Dryness of the Mouth

-Individuals who consume high doses of CBD with CBD vape pens usually report dizziness.
+Individuals who consume high doses of CBD with CBD vape pens often will report feelings of dizziness.
 Since vapes pens have a high absorption rate, it can hit you hard if you inhale a lot.
 Nonetheless, this may be a placebo effect.
 Actual dizziness results from a fall in blood pressure.

 Different studies and customer reports show that there’s a possibility of becoming drowsy after consuming from CBD oil.
 Drowsiness can be a beneficial aspect of CBD oil drops based on an individual perspective.
 Higher dosages of CBD usually lead to drowsiness, and this is the main reason why CBD people with sleep-related issues use it.

 CBD can also profoundly affect mood and appetite in some patients.
 This is an indirect symptom that results from anxiety treatment, and it usually results in reduced appetite and mood swings.
 Nonetheless, CBD may also increase appetite, especially when combined with other compounds such as THC.